MeHattabi/universal-multisite-multilanguage/README.md

 ---

 ### Build Time Pre-rendering vs. Server-side Rendering (SSR)
-This repo demonstrates the use of 2 different forms of Server-side Rendering.
+This repo demonstrates the use of Server-side Rendering.

-**Pre-render**
-* Happens at build time
-* Renders your application and replaces the dist index.html with a version rendered at the route `/`.

 **Server-side Rendering (SSR)**
 * Happens at runtime